 Students may go online at MIDLANDSTECH.EDU to view their grades through their MyMTC account.
-If an official paper copy is required, students may go to the Student Records Office and make an official request.
-Students must present a picture I.D. to the Records Office.
+If an official paper copy is required, students may go to the Office of Student Records and make an official request.
+Students must present a picture I.D. to receive grade information.